machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 > <small>The app serves statistics and notification features in chatroom</small>

 In the chat, it can provide basic features like menus, guides and notifications.
-Machinat has all the tools you need to build UI/UX in a chat, including rich message formats, chat flow and intent recognition.
+Sociably has all the tools you need to build UI/UX in a chat, including rich message formats, chat flow and intent recognition.

 ### Advanced Features in Webviews